Five questions to ask your life insurance or financial advisor

 Therefore, review your life insurance protection with your financial advisor.
 Check the appropriateness of any existing risk protection strategy.

-Human life is the most difficult and complex thing to underwrite.
-Therefore, don’t pretend that the life insurance purchased through online or from a comparison site is the cheapest one.
+Human life is the most complicated and challenging thing to underwrite.
+Therefore, don’t pretend that the life insurance purchased online or from a comparison site is the cheapest one.

 You need to speak to the financial advisor about your financial circumstances, needs and objectives to understand the appropriateness of the life insurance cover.

-Full disclosure is very important to get a suitable protection and price to pay for.
-So that, when it comes to claim you have a peace of mind with no surprises.
+Full disclosure is very important to get suitable protection and price to pay for.
+So, when it comes to claiming you have peace of mind with no surprises.